fge/jackson-coreutils/README.md

 beneficial in the event that you have a "streaming" JSON source, however it is not suitable if you know you have only one JSON value to read and want to report an error if trailing data is detected.

-This package provides a `JsonNodeReader` class which allows you to report an error on trailing input;
+This package provides a `JsonNodeReader` class which will fail with an exception on trailing input.
-it also allows you to add parsing options (such as the ones you would add in an `ObjectMapper`: allow unquoted field names etc).

 ### JSON numeric equivalence